 Report child sexual exploitation

-The child or young person may trust their abuser and does not understand they are being abused, or may depend on their abuser and be too scared to tell anyone what is happening.
+The child or young person may trust their abuser.
+They may think they are in a loving relationship, even if the abuser controls, threatens or is violent towards them.
+They may not understand they are being abused or not believe they are being manipulated.
+They may depend on their abuser and be too scared to tell anyone what is happening.

 Signs of child sexual exploitation